Baryonae/california/README.md

 # california
-This is a search engine API kind of which is only made of PHP and MySQL Wont go to much details, this is one of the first projects i did on this language despite the first big project
+This is a search engine which is only made of PHP and MySQL Wont go to much details, this is one of the first projects i did on this language despite the first big project